You said yes (or popped the question yourself) and announced your engagement to your family and friends… but now what?

 With one month to go, there will be lots of beauty appointments to attend to ensure you look and feel your best on your wedding day.

-From eyebrow shaping to your trial fake tan and your final haircut, there’s a lot to consider.
+From eyebrow shaping to your final haircut, there’s a lot to consider.
 Check out our bridal beauty countdown which details your entire beauty schedule starting six months in advance of your wedding date.

 48. Write and Order Your Seating Plan